 Come the end of the fall when the days are at their shortest, it can be a struggle to get your hiking fix in as frequently as you’d like.
 It’s that time of year when we’re in serious danger of succumbing to the lure of the sofa and giving up on anything adventurous in the outdoors – at least on week nights.
 But with a little planning and some sensible preparation, getting out hiking after dark could be just the adventure you need to not let the winter blues drag you down.

 If hiking is new to you, then it’s important to apply all the usual safety precautions that you would on a daylight hike.
 Being prepared is key and these winter hiking tips can be easily applied to night hiking.
 Make sure you do a few hikes in daylight before you tackle anything with the loss of one of your senses.

 As well as being a bit of a different way to get outside, night hiking is also the ideal opportunity to spy on some nighttime nature and also to experience your local trail without the noise and distractions of other people.
 So don’t put those hiking boots away for the winter just yet, but instead get out exploring the nocturnal world.
 These tips for hiking at night will fill you with the confidence you need to safely step out into the unknown.

 Here are few essentials (on top of your usual hiking setup) that you will need to take and wear on a night hike:

 Having a flashlight is essential for night hiking.
-But having a head torch is even better.
-It can live on your head for the duration of the hike, even when it’s not on, and frees up your hands for more important things like keeping balance.
+But having a headlamp is even better.
+It can live on your head for the duration of the hike, even when it’s not on, and frees up your hands for more important things, like keeping balance.
 Make sure you bring spare batteries and remember to turn the light off or away when you are talking to people – no-one likes being dazzled by a blinding beam!

 02Use a GPS